DP23-MJN/ADC/README.md

 To use, copy the header file ``adc1.h`` to your ``inc`` folder and ``adc1.c`` to your ``src`` folder.

 Then, use ``#include "adc1.h"`` to use it in your main program.
-The function ``Joystick_ADC_Init`` (the function name can be changed) will automatically complete all necessary initializations, so calling it once will suffice.
+The function ``Joystick_ADC_Init`` (the function name can be changed) will initialize both ADC1 and DMA1, so calling it once will suffice.

 Originally written for joystick ADC testing for RC controller.